CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/Blocks/Text/find-text/find-all-text-block.md

 #### Result

-As this example is performing a [case-insensitive, culture-insensitive][OrdinalIgnoreCase] comparison of text, `"The quick brown fox jumps over the lazy dog"` contains the text `"The"` twice; the first occurrence is `"The"` and the second occurrence is `"the"`.
+As this example is performing a [case-insensitive, culture-insensitive][OrdinalIgnoreCase] comparison of text, `"The quick brown fox jumps over the lazy dog."` contains the text `"The"` twice; the first occurrence is `"The"` and the second occurrence is `"the"`.
 Therefore, the variable `($)Matches` will be updated to the following:

 ```json
 [